 Whether you use tarps or stakes, you will need to weigh down the edges so that the wind doesn’t blow them out of place.
 Otherwise, you won’t be able to trap heat underneath the covers, and there won’t be much benefit to your plants.

-Now you know when to protect your tomato plants from cold, and how to do it.
+Now you know how cold tomato plants can tolerate, and how various cold temperatures affect tomato plants.
+You also know when to protect your tomato plants from cold and how to do it.

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.